 The Alliance provides several opportunities for U.S. undergraduates to build their resumes through a credit-bearing internship in China or India.
 All internships are supervised by a faculty advisor and require a final paper and oral presentation.

 In Pune, the Alliance arranges placements within the city's most forward-thinking NGOs, as well as multi-national businesses, research institutes, and think tanks, to address a variety of social and economic development issues.
-Part-time internships are available to fulfill the required 3-credit field study component of any 15-credit semester or 6-credit summer term on the following program:
+Internships are available to fulfill the required 3-credit field study component of any 15-credit semester or 6-credit summer term on the following program:

 The Alliance makes every effort to place student interns at companies or organizations that match their interests.
 The placements depend on the employers’ needs, what each student can bring to the company/organization, each student’s background, prior experience, performance during interview, and skill sets.
 The placement process begins with the submission of the Internship Intent Form during the program application process, and placements are typically finalized after arrival in country.
 Although the Alliance makes every effort to accommodate student preferences during the placement process, applicants are also encouraged to be flexible.
 Certain fields and industry sectors may limit the types of work available to undergraduate interns.